AnthonyDickson/AlgoTrader/README.md

     ```bash
     python create_db.py --ticker_list ticker_lists/spy.json -a
     ```
-    Without this flag, the script will delete all data in the database.
+    Without this flag, the script will delete all data in the database from previous runs.
+    **NOTE**: Although this limitation is mentioned on the API documentation webpage, this limit did not appear to exist the last time this code was run (Dec, 2019).

     Alternatively, you can download a ready-made version from [here](https://drive.google.com/file/d/10ivA-U-nbpmXK4EWsRyiOX-UhvVcyk9m/view).

-7. Run a demo scipt, e.g.:
+7. Run a demo script, e.g.:
     ```bash
-    python -m demo.macd_trader ticker_lists/djia_tickers.txt
+    python -m demo.backtest demo/broker_config.yml demo/macd_config.yml
     ```